rocketship88/tcl-tip-672-prototype/README.md

 ## Overview

-The `$(...)` syntax provides a cleaner, more modern way to evaluate expressions in Tcl:
+The `$(...)` syntax provides a cleaner, more modern, and more secure way to evaluate expressions in Tcl:
 ```tcl
 # Traditional syntax
 set result [expr {$a + $b * $c}]